 Understanding lead times helps companies plan more accurately.

-Organizations that actively manage often achieve stronger long-term performance.
+Organizations that actively manage the overall timeframe often achieve stronger long-term performance.

 Common Challenges That Increase Lead Time